Welcome to the Costume Contest!

 There will be NO live-mikes on the stage.
 Any dialogue/music must be pre-recorded and brought to the rehearsal so that the DJ may test the file and copy it over.
-You can bring your files on CD-ROM or a USB drive (the latter is preferred).
-Please use the MP3 format for your recording and, if possible, also include a copy in WAV format.
+You can bring your files on CD-ROM or a USB drive, although USB drive is strongly preferred.
+If possible, please bring the file in both MP3 and WAV format.
 Gremlins happen and sometimes, computers get finicky.

-We hope to have a photo studio for entrants, occuring simultaneous to the rehearsal / check-in, but the final details are still being sorted out.
+We hope to have a photo area for entrants, occuring simultaneous to the rehearsal / check-in, but the final details are still being sorted out.

 How To Enter – Online Entry Form Now Available!

 To enter the costume contest, please fill out this form and submit it no later than 7PM, Thursday November 16th.
 Addendum: we should have a loaner laptop available at the Friday night meeting, for late entries.
 This is our first year utilizing online entry forms and the director won’t be surprised if we have a few hiccups during the transition.
-But if you can submit your details before the convention, we’d appreciate it!
+But please note, there will not be any paper entry forms at the convention.

-“At the door” entries will only be considered a) if there’s room in the lineup (see below) and b) if you attend the Friday-night meeting and speak to the director about being added.
+“At the door” entries will only be considered a) if there’s room in the lineup (see below) and b) if you attended the Friday-night meeting (or sent a proxy) and spoke to the director about being added.
 Do not show up to the tech rehearsal and ask to be “squeezed in”.
-You won’t.
+You probably won’t like the answer.